New Graduate Students

 Interests: Queer identity and communities, pop culture, queer culture, music and sound.

-“And the most important thing, I think, with creativity is that your honor your creativity and that you honor your creativity and that you don’t ever ignore it or go against what that creative image is telling you because of what society is projecting on you.” – Lady Gaga
+“And the most important thing, I think, with creativity is that you honor your creativity and that you don’t ever ignore it or go against what that creative image is telling you because of what society is projecting on you” – Lady Gaga